Leuven: autonomous Mobility in Action

 Who are the partners?

-The project is a collaboration between De Lijn, City of Leuven, Brussels Mobility, MIVB, TEC, WeRide (supplier of the vehicles, supported by the Renault Group), EIT Urban Mobility (European initiative), the Flemish government through the Department of Mobility and Public Works, and the federal government through the Federal Public Service Mobility and Transport.
+The project is a collaboration between De Lijn, City of Leuven, Brussels Mobility, MIVB, LETEC, WeRide (supplier of the vehicles, supported by the Renault Group), EIT Urban Mobility (European initiative), the Flemish government through the Department of Mobility and Public Works, and the federal government through the Federal Public Service Mobility and Transport.

 What is the goal?

-• build knowledge about autonomous mobility
+• Build knowledge about autonomous mobility

-• test technology in realistic conditions
+• Test technology in realistic conditions

-• improve mobility in cities and rural areas
+• Improve mobility in cities and rural areas

 What are the benefits?

-• increase road safety
+• Increase road safety

-• reduce traffic jams and parking pressure
+• Reduce traffic jams and parking pressure

-• provide better last-mile connections
+• Provide better last-mile connections

 European and Belgian collaboration